 By Madeline Bocaro ©

 JOHN AND YOKO’S DREAM HOME, Tittenhurst Park housed Ascot Studios which John had constructed to record his album and film, Imagine.
 The gorgeous white house and sprawling property is an idyllic backdrop for the film, lending a Camelot like atmosphere (although some of movie was also shot in New York City).
 The Beatles’ final photo session was taken on the grounds, resulting in the ‘Hey Jude’ album cover shot, and also the sleeve for the single ‘The Ballad of John and Yoko’.

 Tittenhurst, which was once a tree museum, has magnificent gardens with trees imported from different countries (as Yoko later achieved with the Strawberry Fields memorial for John New York City’s Central Park).
-John and Yoko were photographed by their friend and assistant Dan Richter beneath a huge sycamore tree at Tittenhurst for the covers of their solo albums John Lennon / Plastic Ono Band and Yoko Ono / Plastic Ono Band in 1970.
+John and Yoko were photographed by their friend and assistant Dan Richter beneath a huge oak tree at Tittenhurst for the covers of their solo albums John Lennon / Plastic Ono Band and Yoko Ono / Plastic Ono Band in 1970.
 The gardens included one of the tallest cedar trees in England.
 John and Yoko installed a man-made lake, creating a small island on which they placed a little white bungalow.
 An unexploded WWII bomb was found when digging to create the lake.

 The large residence and all the buildings surrounding it including a temple were pure white.
 Yoko laid white carpeting throughout the house.
 Huge windows and white walls bathed the rooms in sunlight.
 It was the perfect place for John and Yoko to live, yet they spent only a short time there.